 (I slept peacefully for many hours in the back seat and not once did I get carsick!)

 The backpacking Balkans trip itself was amazing.
 It combined adventures in crowded cities with hikes to admire nature’s beauty.
 And the people we’ve met along the way have brought us many smiles.
 They also left us with lots of great memories.

 This is why I’ve decided this ultimate road trip in the Balkans was going to be the best thing to start the blog with!

 Balkan tours for a Europe itinerary 3 weeks

-As awesome as a Balkan road trip can be, not everybody can travel by car.
+As awesome as a Balkan trip can be, not everybody can travel by car.
 But that doesn’t mean that you should be missing out on all the wonders of the Balkan Peninsula.
 There are lots of tours out there that can help you discover the Balkans, but here are some I personally recommend.

 Of course, you can also rent a car for your Balkan road trip.
-While getting a rental car for your Balkan tour can be an alternative, although a much more expensive one since you’ll be crossing borders not only from one country to the next but also outside the EU during your Balkan trip.
+While getting a rental car for your Balkan tour can be an alternative, it’s a much more expensive one.
+This is because you’ll be crossing borders not only from one country to the next but also outside the EU while backpacking the Balkans.

 Who is sharing this Balkan road trip

 More articles to help you plan your Europe itinerary 3 weeks

 The ultimate Balkans itinerary bucket list